Accessibility at the Thomas Cole National Historic Site

-Everyone is welcome at the Thomas Cole National Historic Site, and we are committed to enabling all visitors to experience the place where American art was born.
-Currently, two out of three of the buildings on campus are wheelchair-accessible and we are in the planning process of augmenting the third building.
-Until this is complete, we provide printed materials that describe and depict the exhibits that are not yet fully accessible.
+Everyone is welcome at the Thomas Cole National Historic Site, and we are committed to enabling all visitors to experience the historic place where the artist and environmentalist Thomas Cole (1801-1848) lived and worked.
+The 1839 Old Studio, and 1846 New Studio are wheelchair accessible.
+The first floor of the Main House is accessible by a lift.
+We provide printed and digital materials that describe and depict the second-floor experience.
 Additional information is provided below on accessibility services.

 Individuals who are Deaf or Hard of Hearing

-Please feel free to reach out at 518.943.7465 if you have any questions and please check back for announcements on improving our accessibility.
+Please feel free to reach out to email@example.com or 518-943-7465 if you have any questions, and please check back for announcements on improving our accessibility.